anniehedgpeth/anniehedgpeth.github.io/_posts/2019-01-02-inspec-basics-11.md

 - your service principal being logged into Azure from the command line properly ([PowerShell](https://docs.microsoft.com/en-us/powershell/azure/authenticate-azureps?view=azps-1.0.0#sign-in-with-a-service-principal) or [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest#sign-in-using-the-service-principal))
 - are you in the right directory :)

 If you did successfully run your InSpec profile against your Azure subscription and get the expected failures as noted above, then GREAT!
-Now commit that bad boy to git, and let's move on to the next step!
+Now *commit that bad boy to git*, and let's move on to the next step!
 Let's remediate those failures by adding some resources to your subscription so that those tests pass.

 # GREEN (make the tests pass with Terraform)